trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     This is the max amount of user memory a query can use across the entire cluster.
-    User memory is allocated during execution for things that are directly attributable to or controllable by a user query.
+    User memory is allocated during execution for things that are directly attributable to, or controllable by, a user query.
 For example, memory used by the hash tables built during execution, memory used during sorting, etc.
-    When the user memory allocation of a query across all workers hits this limit it will be killed.
+    When the user memory allocation of a query across all workers hits this limit it is killed.

 ``query.max-total-memory``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^